paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

   (C) what measures are reasonable to bring the government into compliance with the minimum standards in light of the resources and capabilities of the government.

-**(c) Notification** Not less than 45 days or more than 90 days after the submission, on or after January 1, 2003, of an annual report under subsection (b)(1) of this section, or an interim report under subsection (b)(2) of this section, the President shall submit to the appropriate congressional committees a notification of one of the determinations listed in subsection (d) of this section with respect to each foreign country whose government, according to such report—
+**(c) Notification** Not less than 45 days or more than 90 days after the submission, on or after January 1, 2003, of an annual report under subsection (b)(1), or an interim report under subsection (b)(2), the President shall submit to the appropriate congressional committees a notification of one of the determinations listed in subsection (d) with respect to each foreign country whose government, according to such report—

 (A) does not comply with the minimum standards for the elimination of trafficking; and

-(B) is not making significant efforts to bring itself into compliance, as described in subsection (b)(1)(C) of this section.
+(B) is not making significant efforts to bring itself into compliance, as described in subsection (b)(1)(C).

-**(d) Presidential determinations** The determinations referred to in subsection (c) of this section are the following:
+**(d) Presidential determinations** The determinations referred to in subsection (c) are the following:

 (1) **Withholding of nonhumanitarian, nontrade-related assistance** — The President has determined that—